hosiangchindarren/MindSpace/README.md

 **User Stories**

-As a busy professional, I want to have a convenient way to journal my thoughts and feelings on-the-go.
+1. As a user, I want to easily access a journaling feature, so I can document my thoughts and experiences throughout the day.
+2. As a user, I want to search through my past journal entries, so I can reflect on my progress over time.
-As a student dealing with stress and anxiety, I want to track my mood and identify patterns to better manage my emotions.
+3. As a user, I want a way to track my mood throughout the day, so i can track my emotional patterns.
+4. As a user, I want to add notes to my mood entries, so I can provide context for why I felt a certain way.
+5. As a user, I want to set mindfulness goals, so I can stay motivated to practice regularly.
-As a wellness enthusiast, I want access to guided reflection exercises and mindfulness activities to improve my self-awareness and resilience.
+6. As a user, I want to access guided meditation sessions and the ability to choose the duration of my meditation sessions, so I can fit them into my schedule.
+7. As a user, I want to customize the app’s settings to reflect my preferences for features and notifications, so the app works best for me.

 **Features**